 Directors, Officers and employees are required to abide by the Company's prescribed restrictions and no-trading periods of its shares of stock in the market.
-They are also required to subsequently report their trades of the Company's shares for eventual compliance reporting to SEC and PSE.
+They are also required to subsequently report their trades of the Company's shares for eventual compliance reporting to SEC and PSE and/or monitoring.